viewmaster111/SpeedTest-1/README.md

 *Version 0.4.1 Alpha*

-*Fix a few things that will make a difference.
+-Fix a few things that will make a difference.

-*Develop Post-Test further along.
+-Develop Post-Test further along.

-*Add More Features
+-Add More Features (TBA)

 *Version 0.4.0B*